 Austin Lewellen, Double Bass

 A former trombonist, Austin Lewellen found his calling when the bass player in his high school jazz band was arrested for possession.
-Well-versed in both orchestral and contemporary music, Austin has held fellowships at the National Orchestral Institute in Maryland, the Internationale Ensemble Modern Akademie in Austria, and the Lucerne Festival Academy in Switzerland.
-An alumnus of the Oberlin Conservatory, he is now a graduate student of Paul Ellison at the Shepherd School of Music.
+Well-versed in both orchestral and contemporary music, Austin has held fellowships at the Spoleto Festival in South Carolina, the National Orchestral Institute in Maryland, the Internationale Ensemble Modern Akademie in Austria, and the Lucerne Festival Academy in Switzerland.
+An alumnus of the Oberlin Conservatory, he is now a graduate student and teaching assistant of Paul Ellison at the Shepherd School of Music.

 Aside from his work with Loop38, Austin is an active member of Lynn Lane’s Transitory Sound and Movement Collective.
 When Austin isn’t playing bass, you can probably find him running in the neighborhoods near Rice or grinding coffee at the House of Coffee Beans.